 Click Here for tab for Come Together by The Beatles

-Guitar wise it’s a really good one for beginners, you’ll be spending some time playing a slew of great, blues-tinged licks in your minor pentatonic shapes.
-So a great opportunity to familiarize yourself with them if you haven’t done so yet.
-Like many classic Beatles songs on guitar, it’s really not challenging to play so you can just have fun with it!
+Guitar-wise, it’s a really good song for beginners.
+You’ll be spending some time playing a slew of great, blues-tinged licks in your minor pentatonic shapes.
+So this provides a great opportunity to familiarize yourself with them if you haven’t done so yet.
+Like many classic Beatles songs on guitar, it’s really not challenging to play, so you can just have fun with it!

 High and Dry by Radiohead

 Click Here for tab for High and Dry by Radiohead

 Radiohead always does a great job of delivering their distinctive somber/melancholy-tinged style of alternative rock, combining emotive vocals, acoustic guitar, electric guitar, and electronic synth influence.
 This track was originally recorded as a demo for their 1993 album Pablo Honey, but was later remastered for the 1995 album The Bends, where it saw a larger amount of commercial success.

 The guitar solo here is exceptionally simple to play, but uses an interesting technique you may not have yet encountered.
 First, it follows the melody of the song and is backed up by the vocals, giving it a unique tonality.
 But technique-wise, as it plays the notes of the melody, it’s also letting the string above it ring out at all times, creating a unique interaction between the note you’re holding and the ‘drone’ of that open note.